 Spend a week in the Forbidden Isle doing what you love, Playing Baseball!

 Cuba is a fascinating place to visit – Fascinating for many reasons, primarily that there are no Americans.
 Because of the embargo it’s been forbidden for Americans to travel to Cuba for 4 decades.
-The government does issues legal license to travel to Cuba for certain reasons.
-One of these if for amateur athletic competitions.
-Because of this I’ve been making trips to Cuba since 2002 that have included over a dozen baseball trips.
+The government does issue legal licenses to travel to Cuba for certain reasons.
+One of these is for amateur athletic competition.
+Because of this, I’ve been making trips to Cuba since 2002 that have included over a dozen baseball trips.
 This is a rare opportunity for amateur baseball players to visit this beautiful island and meet with the Cuban people.